SAP-archive/logistics-business-network-gtt-samples/README.md

 * [Sales Order Fulfillment – FAQ](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-sof-sample/README.md#faqs)

 ## How to Obtain Support
-The project is provided "as-is", with no further support. </br>
+The project is provided "as-is", with no expected support. </br>
 If your issue is concerned with global track and trace option, log your incident in SAP [BCP]( https://support.wdf.sap.corp/) system with component “SCM-LBN-GTT-COR”.

 ## License